-Mr. Au Wai Keung ("Mr. Au") is the Company Secretary who is an external service provider and its primary corporate contact person at the Company is Mr. Chiu Ka Lok, Chairman of the Company.
-Mr. Au has taken no less than 15 hours of relevant professional training for the year ended 31 December 2021.
+Mr. Wong Wang Kam ("Mr. Wong") was appointed as the Company Secretary on 1 December 2022.
+He is the primary corporate contact person at the Company.
+Mr. Wong has taken no less than 15 hours of relevant professional training for the year ended 31 December 2022.